 Tate Modern | Southwark

-London’s modern art scene is embodied by the Tate Modern’s indomitable brick tower, looming large over the Thames like an inner-city lighthouse.
+London’s contemporary art scene is embodied by the Tate Modern’s indomitable brick tower, looming large over the Thames like an inner-city lighthouse.

 Once a power station providing energy to a large swathe of the city, it was redeveloped by award-winning Jacques Herzog and Pierre de Meuron into the biggest contemporary art gallery in London, opening to the public in 2000.
 Inside, the vast Turbine Hall – a single large space running the whole length of the building between the Boiler House and the Switch House – has been repurposed for large-scale commissions, featuring site-specific installations by the likes of Anish Kapoor and Ai Weiwei.
-The Tate, designed to convert non-believers to the allure of modern art, is an artwork in its own right, at once futuristic and traditional.
+The Tate, designed to convert non-believers to the allure of modern art, is an artwork in its own right, at once a futuristic and traditional totem of the London skyline.

 Nelson’s Column | Trafalgar Square